niemanne/Reaction-wheel/build_log.md

 # Week 1 - Design and Plan
 ## 7/9/2025 - project begins

+### Summary
+To begin the project, research on reaction wheel systems was done, exploring how they operate and their usage.
+Also looked at previous designs for inspiration to lay down the foundations for the beginning of the project.
+Chose to use a one-axis based reaction wheel due to simplicity and time-restraints.

 ### What was done:
 - set up folders (firmware/, hardware/, media/)
 - created build log